-Why Dual Approval Matters
+Why Dual Control Matters

-Dual approval is one of the most important ways that financial institutions can help business owners fight cyber fraud.
+Dual control is one of the most important ways that financial institutions can help business owners fight cyber fraud.
 And the threat of cyberattacks continues to grow: During the first half of 2021, the banking industry reported 30% more ransomware attacks than in all of 2020, according to the U.S. Treasury's Financial Crimes Enforcement Network.
 Federal Reserve Chairman Jerome Powell has warned that cyberattacks represent the No. 1 risk to the global financial system.

-What is Dual Approval?
+What is Dual Control?

-How Does Dual Approval Work?
+How Does Dual Control Work?

-What Are the Benefits of Dual Approval?
+What Are the Benefits of Dual Control?

-Opting in to use dual approval offers a number of benefits to your business, including:
+Dual control offers a number of benefits to your business, including:

 Avoiding Payment Scams